General information and continuing eligibility requirements for new resident freshmen and/or transfer recipients.

 |12||The scholarship will be credited to the recipient's student account and will appear on his or her billing statement.
 Any student whose total scholarship and/or financial aid awards exceed his or her total institutional charges for a given semester will receive a refund for the difference from the Office of Student Accounts.|

-For education abroad programs, we encourage students to work directly with the Education Abroad Office.
-Students may apply for a variety of scholarships specific to education abroad: https://educationabroad.unl.edu/scholarships.
+For global experience programs, we encourage students to work directly with the Education Abroad Office.
+Students may apply for a variety of scholarships specific to global experience programs: https://educationabroad.unl.edu/scholarships.

 Scholars will be asked to complete a thank you note.